Updated April 1, 2020.

 However, cookies hold sensible information, and they do enable third parties to keep track of your digital actions.

-With the implementation of the new EU law on personal data, The General Data Protection Regulation (GDPR), it will become easier for the user to understand what information is being released, to whom, and for what purpose.
+The GDPR and CCPA has made it easier for the user to understand what information is being released, to whom, and for what purpose.

 But for the time being, the transparency on how the information gathered from the cookies is being used and shared with third parties is, mildly put, limited.